-Perhaps the most annoying shortcoming of the Apple II® is its limitation of displaying only 40 columns by 24 lines of text, all in uppercase.
-At last, Apple II® owners have a reliable, trouble-free answer to their text display problem.
+Perhaps the most annoying shortcoming of the Apple II is its limitation of Pernaps the most annoying shortcoming of the Apple II is its limitation of displaying only 40 columns by 24 lines of text, all in uppercase.
+At last, Apple II owners have a reliable, trouble-free answer to their text display problem.
 VIDEOTERM generates a full 80 columns by 24 lines of text, in upper and lower case.
-Twice the number of characters as the standard Apple II® display.
+Twice the number of characters as the standard Apple II display.
 And by utilizing a 7 by 9 character matrix, lower case letters have true descenders.
 But this is only the start.